jamstatic/jamstatic-fr/content/post/cms-headless-en-3-jours.md

 ---
 Imaginons que vous êtes en train de monter la prochaine grande startup or que vous organisez un évènement extraordinaire — le première question que tout le monde va vous poser est "C'est quoi le site web?"

-_Let's say you're building the next great startup or putting together a spectacular event---the first question anybody asks you is "What's the website?"_
+*So we took a look at our options:*

-A beautiful and usable online presence is simply table stakes in 2019 for businesses, nonprofits or even prospective employees---and it was no different for [Monetery](https://monetery.com/), the inclusive tech summit Dwolla puts on each spring.
-We needed to get a great site up and running fast, so we initially landed on a reliable and proven solution that we've used before: [GitHub Pages](https://pages.github.com/).
+1.  *Implement a traditional Content Management System (CMS) like WordPress*

-This worked well early on as we launched the Monetery homepage, but it became clear that we needed a more complete solution.
-Because of our robust controls process, engineering was quickly becoming a roadblock.
+2.  *Find a Headless CMS to integrate into a Static Site Generator (SSG)*

-We needed to do a better job of enabling our content editors to move fast and make necessary changes quickly.
+Nous avons alors étudié nos options :

-So we took a look at our options:
+1. Mettre en place un outil de gestion de contenu (CMS) traditionnel tel que WordPress

-1. Implement a traditional Content Management System (CMS) like WordPress
+2. Trouver un CMS headless à intégrer dans un générateur de site statique (SSG)

-2. Find a Headless CMS to integrate into a Static Site Generator (SSG)
+*[WIP]*

 The landscape of potential products for both of these options is monumental.
 We were familiar with traditional options, so we scoured [headlesscms.org](https://headlesscms.org/) and [staticgen.com](https://www.staticgen.com) to see what else was out there.
 Dwolla affords its engineering staff with dedicated time for professional development each week, which gave us an opportunity to test drive potential solutions.